 - New 3MW generator and power distribution equipment

 The design is being carried out in two steps.
-The first phase includes the new biological treatment system and the generators /power feed facilities.
-These improvements are being designed on an accelerated schedule (by December 2009) to allow regulatory approval prior to implementation of proposed new regulations that would cost BCWS up to $6M in additional improvements.
-The second phase includes the remainder of the improvements and will be completed in 2010.
+The first phase includes the new biological treatment system and the generators/power feed facilities.
+These improvements are being designed on an accelerated schedule to allow regulatory approval prior to implementation of proposed new regulations that would cost BCWS up to $6M in additional improvements.